Logo

 ProsCons

-Access to significant firm capital without risking personal funds.Strict drawdown rules that can end an evaluation quickly.
+Access to substantial firm capital without risking personal funds.Strict drawdown rules can end an evaluation quickly.

-Competitive profit split potential for the trader.Evaluation fees are lost if you do not pass.
+Potential for a competitive profit split for traders.Evaluation fees are typically not recoverable if you don’t pass.

 Safety and Verdict